danube-messaging/danube/danube-metadata-store/README.md

 # danube-metadata-store

+This crate is responsible for storing and retrieving metadata for the Danube messaging broker.

+ETCD is used as a coordination service within the Danube distributed system.
+It uses the built-in Watch mechanism to monitor specific keys or directories for changes and react to those changes.

-This danube-metadata-store aims to reduce the hard dependency on ETCD for metadata storage by providing an abstraction layer that allows different storage systems to be used interchangeably for managing metadata.
-It offers a unified interface for operations such as get, put, and watch across various backend implementations.
+The danube-metadata-store also provides an abstraction layer that offers a unified interface for operations such as get, put, and watch.
+This allows to use different storage system implementations for managing metadata, if needed.